razerx100/Gaia/README.md

-3D Engine with DirectX11 and Win32.
+3D Engine with DirectX11 on Win32.

+# Third Party Program Used
+ImGui

 # Requirements
 Visual Studio 19.\